Invest In Live Theatre —

 Thank you to all of the artists who applied, and shared their history, vision and artistry with the curators.
 Thank you to Regina Rios, Rory Keewatin & Olivia Wheeler for being a part of the inaugural program as artists.
 If you have any questions, contact Mercedes at puente.ad@gmail.com

-Applications for the 2023 residency and mentorship program are now open.
-Applications are due Thursday, September 29 at 11:59pm and artists will be notified by October 2.
+Applications for the 2024 residency and mentorship program are now open.
+Applications are due Thursday, October 24th 2024 at 5pm PST.

 2022 conVERGE artists: